 Day 2 – Onwards to Wernigerode

-Morning train to Cologne to board an ICE service to Hannover where we join the regional network to travel via Goslar to Wernigerode for a late afternoon arrival.
-Transfer to the Weisser Hirsch, our hotel for the next 4 nights, located in Wernigerode’s picturesque market square.
+Morning train to Cologne to board an ICE service to Hannover where you join the regional network to travel via Goslar to Wernigerode for a late afternoon arrival.
+Transfer to the Weisser Hirsch, your hotel for the next 4 nights, located in Wernigerode’s picturesque market square.

 Days 3 to 5 – Exploring the Harzer Schmalspurbahnen

 A 3-day Harz Rover pass is included in the holiday for you to fully explore the 140km of narrow gauge railways.
 A must is a visit to the top of the Brocken, this mountain is the highest peak in the Harz Mountain range and the highest in northern Germany.
-There are 11 trains a day which climb to the top of the Brocken, all steam hauled and on a clear day we will be rewarded with spectacular views of the tree-lined hillsides and surrounding countryside.
+There are 11 trains a day which climb to the top of the Brocken, all steam hauled and on a clear day you will be rewarded with spectacular views of the tree-lined hillsides and surrounding countryside.
 The Brocken was a look-out and “listening” post in Soviet days due to its commanding views across the west and today there is a museum at the summit telling the story of its role in the cold war period.
 Quedlinburg at the far end of the Selketalbahn is also well worth a visit.
 This UNESCO World Heritage town can be reached from Wernigerode by travelling over 97km on narrow gauge lines using the rover pass, or 42km on standard gauge (at an additional cost).
 The town has many winding streets of half-timbered buildings built over 5 centuries.
 Nordhausen on the third section of the Harz network combines the narrow gauge railway with urban transport operated by trams, including two HSB operated diesel/electric combination trams.
-Your tour leader will be on hand to assist with timetable planning to help you make the most of the three days and watch the weather forecasts to advise on the best day to make the ascent up the Brocken.

 Day 6 – West to Essen